francescoa97outlook/pyExoRaMa/paper/paper.md

 bibliography: paper.bib
 ---

-# The power of the mass-radius diagram: A python tool for comparative studies of exoplanet systems and their hos stars in a multi-dimensional framework
+# The power of the mass-radius diagram: A python tool for comparative studies of exoplanetary systems and their hos stars in a multi-dimensional framework

 ## Summary

-We present the python version of the plotting tool originally developed with Mathematica and presented by [Zeng:2021].
-The code represents a very useful tool for visualizing and manipulating data of extrasolar planets and their host stars in a multi-dimensional parameter space.
-Our transposition to python presents some new utilities with respect to the original version, and due to the popularity of python in the astrophysics community, the tool can be accessed by a larger number of users interested in exoplanet studies.
+We present the python version of the software originally developed with Mathematica by [Zeng:2021].
+The code represents a very useful tool for visualizing and manipulating data related to extrasolar planets (or exoplanets, i.e., planets discovered in orbit around stars different from the Sun) and their host stars in a multi-dimensional parameter space.
+Its versatility enables statistical studies based on the large and constantly increasing number of detected exoplanets, to identify possible interdependence among several physical parameters, and to compare observables with theoretical models describing the exoplanet composition and structure.
+Our transposition to python presents some new utilities with respect to the original version, and due to the popularity of python in the astrophysics community, the tool is made accessible by a larger number of users interested in exoplanet studies.

 ## Purpose of the tool

-[Zeng:2021] presented a software devised to guide the analysis of the mass-radius diagram of extrasolar planets (or exoplanets), i.e., planets discovered in orbit around stars different from the Sun.
+[Zeng:2021] presented a software devised to guide the analysis of the mass-radius diagram of extrasolar planets.
 Examining how extrasolar planets, with measured mass and radius, distribute on such a diagram is a key aspect to understand their diversity, and to investigate their physical structure and composition.
 We address the reader to the original paper [Zeng:2021] for a detailed description of the scientific rationale that inspired this tool.
-Here, we only recall that the main advantage is the possibility to connect the planetary mass and radius to many other physical data related to exoplanets, and their host stars data.
-Cross-checking data in a multi-dimensional parameter space, and the opportunity to compare the measurements with models of planetary structure and composition gives the possibility to identify important patterns which can help to interpret observational results on a statistical basis (as for the case of the so-called "exoplanet radius gap" investigated and interpreted by [Zeng:2021] thanks to this tool).
+Here, we only recall that a main advantage offered by this software is the possibility to connect the planetary mass and radius to many other physical data related to exoplanets and their host stars data.
+Cross-checking data in a multi-dimensional parameter space, and the opportunity to compare the measurements with models of planetary structure and composition, gives the possibility to identify important patterns which can help to interpret observational results on a statistical basis (as for the very interesting case of the so-called "exoplanet radius gap", which has been extensively investigated and discussed by [Zeng:2021]).
-Our python version, which is entirely based on the original code, has a few new utilities and options which allow the users, for example, to further customize their own analysis, as detailed in the next Section.
+The python version of the code, which is entirely based on the original one, has a few new utilities and options which, in particular, allow the users to further customize their own analysis, as detailed in the next Section.
+The modularity of the tool allows to expand it further in the future and increase the size of the parameter space, by including new planetary and stellar parameters, and additional theoretical mass-radius curves.

 ## Description of the tool and basic instructions

 This tool is divided into two different GUIs that call each other.
-Please, note that each frame contains a "?" button that displays a message box with details about the frame content.
+Please, note that the frames in each GUI contains a "?" button that displays a message box providing details about the frame contents.

 ##### First GUI